CumpsD/second-brain/GPG/YubiKey.md

 $ cd $GNUPGHOME
 ```

+Another way to provision additional security keys:

+* Insert Yubikey 1
+* Create keys/subkeys
+* Run `keytocard` to transfer keys to Yubikey 1
+* **QUIT WITHOUT SAVING!!!!!**

+This will leave the keys on the Yubikey but NOT change the
+GPG keyring to point to the Yubikey1 with a stub

+* Insert Yubikey 2
+* Run `keytocard` to transfer keys to Yubikey 2
+* QUIT and SAVE to make GPG point it's stubs to Yubikey 2

 ## Switching between two or more Yubikeys

 When you add a GPG key to a Yubikey using the *keytocard* command, GPG deletes the key from your keyring and adds a *stub* pointing to that exact Yubikey (the stub identifies the GPG KeyID and the Yubikey's serial number).